-6.4 Edit Menu
+3.4 Edit Menu

 The Edit menu contains options that allow the user to copy images or pages and delete or zoom into marked areas.
-Figure 6.4 shows the Edit pull down menu selections.
+Figure 3.4 shows the Edit pull down menu selections.

-6.4.1 Copy
+3.4.1 Copy

 The Copy option in the Edit pull down menu will place a copy of the current or 'active' page on the clipboard.
 You may also use the accelerator key sequence Ctrl-C to copy the current page.
 Once the image has been placed on the clipboard, the user may paste it into any program, such as a Word document.
+This option is most useful under Windows; on X11-based systems, the clipboard data is stored as EPS commands rather than a raster image, and most applications will not be prepared to do anything sensible when such data is pasted into them.

-6.4.2 Delete Marker
+3.4.2 Delete Marker